-Every sector should equally be covered.
+Every sector will be held to the same ASM coverage target.
+ASM, NEFOP, and NEFOP Limited coverage will contribute to the target.
+NEFOP and NEFOP Limited coverage is based on fleet-specific SBRM coverage requirements and will vary by sector.
 The coverage rates apply to the trip level.
 At-Sea Monitors will be systematically assigned by NMFS to a vessel to ensure the coverage is fair and even.
 Several types of fishing gear may be used: longline, trawl, and gillnet.
 A monitored trip must be a trip where landings of groundfish occur (a "groundfish", "skate" or "monkfish" trip as defined in Amendment 16).
-At-Sea Monitoring standards will be consistent with the final regulations implemented under Amendment 23, unless further specified by NMFS.
-As described in the rule, Northeast Fisheries Observer Program (NEFOP) observers take precedence over At-Sea Monitors for vessel placement when deployments overlap.
+At-Sea Monitoring standards will be consistent with the final regulations implemented under Amendment 16, unless further specified by NMFS.
+As described in the rule, Northeast Fisheries Observer Program (ASM) observers take precedence over At-Sea Monitors for vessel placement when deployments overlap.